Half-Speed Mediocrities

 By The Way

 The best $250 — to the penny! — I ever spent on records is the price I paid for my brand new, still-in-the-shipping-carton MoFi Beatles Box.
 I ordered it in 1982 when I first learned of it, and it finally came the next year.
-I already owned all The Beatles albums MoFi had done to date, including the UHQR of Sgt.
-Pepper, which, like a fool, I got rid of once the set came out.
+I already owned all The Beatles albums MoFi had done by that point, including the UHQR of Sgt.
+Peppers, which, like a fool, I got rid of once the set came out.

 (more…)